mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 ```
 {: file='bridge.tf'}

-But we can't apply this yet.
-If we do, RouterOS will complain that another bridge with that name already exists.
-It won't automatically detect that what we want to create already exists, so we need to **import** the bridge into terraform.
-To do that, we first need to get the ID of the resource:
+If I were to apply this right now, however, the operation would fail.
+Terraform would send the request to the ROS API to create a new bridge and ROS will complain saying that a bridge like that already exists.
+This is expected behavior, really, since it can't automatically detect that I want to take over some already existing config and not create some new resource.

+To fix thatm I need to **import** that bridge in my config.
+This can be done either manually by running a `terraform import` command, or by adding an `import` block in my terraform config.

+Regardless of which option I choose, I firstly need to get the ID of that bridge, so let's go ahead and do that:

 ```sh
 [admin@Mikrotik] > :put [/interface/bridge get [print show-ids]]